King and Pope make history with joint prayer in Vatican

 But the ecumenical movement, a drive towards worldwide Christian unity which began early in the 20th century, has seen Anglicans and Roman Catholics working towards this goal of togetherness.

-The Foreign Secretary normally travels with the monarch on state visits, and Yvette Cooper gave a reading from the Letter to the Romans.
-Like the Queen, Ms Cooper was dressed in black – traditional attire for women when meeting the Pope.
+The Foreign Secretary normally travels with the monarch on state visits, and Yvette Cooper gave a reading from the Letter to the Romans during the service.
+Like the Queen, Ms Cooper was dressed in black – traditional attire for women meeting the Pope.

+Meanwhile, the controversy around Prince Andrew giving up his titles in an attempt to end the furore around allegations – which he denies – that he sexually abused Virginia Giuffre continued to make headlines.

+But MPs will not be given time in the House of Commons to discuss the issue because the royal family wants Parliament to focus on “important issues”, Downing Street said.

 Earlier, Charles and Camilla sat down at a desk for talks with Pope Leo when they met privately with the Pontiff in his official residence.